nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

         * `findTask todo/`
         * `findTask deadline/`
         * `findTask event/`
-        * Based on the Task type above, the User wants to also get a more filtered search result, User then adds these prefixes as additional search terms:
+        * With or without the Task type above, the User wants to also get a more filtered search result, User then adds these prefixes as additional search terms:
           * `desc/` for Description search.